grulyanov/Graphene-Clusterization/README.md

 - A pipeline based on RANSAC and Sequential RANSAC has been built to search for linear correlations within each cluster, which will allow us to make a scientific interpretation of the interactions of solvents with graphene oxide.

 - As an additional search for linear correlations, plotly dashboard was used, which returned regression equations with a minimum amount of code.

+- The Kamlet-Taft and DN correlations were analyzed